wayneIBM/vpc-on-classic/errors.md

 ## vpn_gateway_subnet_not_found
 **Message**: Could not find the subnet `<subnet_id>` for the given VPN gateway.

 You've referenced a subnet that does not exist.
-Please review your request to ensure that you specified the proper subnet ID.
+Review your request to ensure that you specified the proper subnet ID.
 Try again in a few minutes.
 If this problem persists, [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support).

 ## vpn_gateway_subnet_status_error
 **Message**: The VPN gateway could not be created due to subnet status.